BasPieren/functional-programming/README.md

 A lot of books where written in 1945 detailing different events in World War 2.
 Later when we approach 1950 and the years that follow a lot less books where written about World War 2.
 Maybe this is because people where tired of hearing and reading about it?

 ### Sketches
-This are some sketches I made after doing my research do see what kind of visualisation I wanted too make.
+This are some sketches I made after doing my research to see what kind of visualisation I wanted too make.

 ![Sketch Photo](images/Sketch1.jpg)
 > My idea was to make a timeline that would showcase all the books that were written during 1935 and 1950 that had something to do with the world wars, with the second world war in particular.
 Every dot would represent a book.
 This way you can get an idea of how many books were written, for example, during the start of world war 2 in 1940.